How to Build a SaaS Product in 2026: A Founder's Complete Guide

 You've done the research.
 You understand the problem, the market, the customer, and the solution.
 Now it's time to build — the right way.

 An MVP is the smallest version of your product that delivers real value to real users and generates real feedback.
-It is not a prototype.
-It's not a demo.
-It is a working product with deliberately limited scope.
+It is not a prototype, not a demo, and not a stripped-down version of your full vision.
+It is a working product with deliberately limited scope, designed to answer one question: does this solve the problem well enough that someone will use it and pay for it?

 Step 1: Identify Core Features

-Ask yourself: "Can a user solve their problem without this feature?"
+Ask yourself: "Can a user solve their core problem without this feature?"
 If yes, cut it.

 Step 2: Map the User Flow